eluckie/currency-exchanger/README.md

 [Click here](https://eluckie.github.io/currency-exchanger/) to view the live version of this Currency Exchanger webpage and view the full list of supported currencies available for conversion.

 ## Setup/Installation Requirements
+#### this application requires an API key to function properly
 * Clone this repository to your desktop
-#### this application requires an API key to function properly
-* Click the link to navigate to [the currency exchange API](https://www.exchangerate-api.com/)
+* Click this link to navigate to [the currency exchange API](https://www.exchangerate-api.com/)
 * Locate the button at the top right corner that says _Get Free Key_
 * Enter your email address & a password and click _Accept Terms & Create API Key_
 * You will then be taken to a page titled "Dashboard" that displays your API key under a section called **API Access**.
 Copy this entire key as this will be the text you input in your .env file

 _Note that there is a limited amount of API calls you're able to make with this free key.
 You are able to keep track of your remaining calls on the same "Dashboard" page under **API Request Quota Usage**_